LucasDelfino92/morrowindsharp/modlist.md

 ### GAMEPLAY MWSE ABOT

+These mods all belong to the same author, abot.
+They receive a dedicated section because they need to be installed before **MWSEabotlib** for all of them to work correctly.

 - [**Smart Ammo**](https://www.nexusmods.com/morrowind/mods/47383?) by abot: ammo autoequip while bow/crossbow/thrown weapon readied.
 It will remember and prefer last hand-picked ammo if pressing Alt while equipping it.
 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.
 - [**Smart Map**](https://www.nexusmods.com/morrowind/mods/46634) by abot: automatically switches between the local and world map depending on user configuration.
 - [**MWSEabotlib**](https://www.nexusmods.com/morrowind/mods/47717) by abot: up-to-date **abot\lib.lua**, shared by all of the above mods.

-These mods receive a dedicated section because they need to be installed before **MWSEabotlib** for all of them to work correctly.

 ## GAME BALANCE

+These gameplay mods seek to improve deficient aspects of the game's balance, such as the overabundace of overpowered equipment, how easy it is to get it, or the rebalance of the game's official expansions which were originally designed with an end-game character in mind.

 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort: rebalances alcohol so that it is less effective than potions.
   - Only install the **Better Balanced Booze - Heavy Drinker Mode** main file.
 - [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11: fixes the biggest exploits and balance issues in the game.
+- [**One of a Kind - Daedric Weapons Armor and Shields**](https://www.nexusmods.com/morrowind/mods/44923) by mort: edits leveled lists and static spawns to ensure only one copy of each daedric weapon, armor, and shield exists in game.
+Optionally edits a few quests and NPCs to give ebony instead of daedric rewards.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort: rebalances Tribunal as if it shipped with Morrowind.
 - [**Bloodmoon Rebalance**](https://www.nexusmods.com/morrowind/mods/45714) by mort: rebalances Bloodmoon as if it shipped with Morrowind.

 ### GAME BALANCE MWSE

+These gameplay mods require MWSE to work properly.
+Most importantly, they deal with particularly broken gameplay mechanics.

 - [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624) by NullCascade: provides a configurable restriction on the amount of potions the player can drink at any one time, removing one of the largest exploits in the game.
 - [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188) by mort: dynamically adjusts how much merchants will pay for items.
 Expensive items will be much less valuable while cheap items will be more or less the same price.
 Pluginless, compatible with everything.